 From this point of view, our American section, for example, critically supports the proposal for establishing a referendum on the question of declaring war.
-No democratic reform, it is understood, can by itself prevent the rulers from provoking war when they so wish it.
+No democratic reform it is understood, can by itself prevent the rulers from provoking war when they wish it.
 It is necessary to give frank warning of this.
-But not withstanding the illusions of the masses in regard to the proposed referendum, their support of it reflects the distrust felt by workers and farmers for bourgeois government and congress.
+But notwithstanding the illusions of the masses in regard to the proposed referendum, their support of it reflects the distrust felt by workers and farmers for bourgeois government and congress.
 Without supporting and without sparing illusions, it is necessary to support with all possible strength the progressive distrust of the exploited toward the exploiters.
-The more wide-spread the movement for the referendum becomes, the sooner will the bourgeois pacifists move away from it; the more completely will the betrayers of the Comintern be compromised; the more acute will distrust of the imperialists become.
+The more widespread the movement for the referendum becomes, the sooner will the bourgeois pacifists move away from it; the more completely will the betrayers of the Comintern be compromised; the more acute will distrust of the imperialists become.

-From this viewpoint, it is necessary to advance the demand: electoral rights for men and women beginning with the age of 18.
-Those who will be called upon to die for the fatherland tomorrow should have the right to vote today.
-The struggle against war must first of all begin with the revolutionary mobilization of the youth.
+From this viewpoint, it is necessary to advance the demand: electoral right for men and women beginning with the age of 18.
+Those who will be called upon to die for the fatherland to-morrow should have the right to vote to-day.
+The struggle against war must first of all begin with the revolutionary mobilisation of the youth.

-Light must be shed upon the problem of war from all angles, hinging upon the sidefrom which it will confront the masses at a given moment.
+Light must be shed upon the problem of war from all angles, hinging upon the side from which it will confront the masses at a given moment.

 War is a gigantic commercial enterprise, especially for the war industry.
 The "60 Families" are therefore first-line patriots and the chief provocateurs of war.
-Workers' control of war industries is the first step in the struggle against the "manufacturers" of war.
+Workers control of war industries is the first step in the struggle against the "manufacturers" of war.

-To the slogan of the reformists: a tax on military profit, we counterpoise the slogans confiscation of military profit and expropriation of the traffickers in war industries.
-Where military industry is "nationalized", as in France, the slogan of workers' control preserves its full strength: the proletariat has as little confidence in the government of the bourgeoisie as in individual bourgeois.
+To the sogan of the reformists : a tax on military profit, we counterpose the slogans: confiscation of military profit and expropriation of the traffickers in war industries.
+Where military industry is "nationalised," as in France, the slogan of Workers' control preserves its full strength.
+The proletariat has as little confidence in the government of the bourgeoisie as in individual bourgeois.

-Not one mandand not one penny for the bourgeois government!
+Not one man and not one penny for the bourgeois government.

-Not an armaments program but a program of useful public works!
+Not an armaments programme but a programme of useful public works!

-Complete independence of workers' organizations from military-police control:
+• Complete independence of workers' organisations from military-police control!

-Once and for all we must term from the hands of the greedy and merciless imperialist clique, scheming behind the backs of the people, the disposition of the people's fate.
+Once and for all we must tear from the hands of the greedy and merciless imperialist clique, scheming behind the backs of the people, the disposition of the people's fate.

-In accordance with this we domand:
+In accordance with this we demand :